 Fosterville East Project

 In 2025, Carlton plans to advance Fosterville East through:

-• A comprehensive air-core drilling program, based on geophysical targeting and structural interpretations completed in 2024
+A comprehensive air-core drilling program, based on geophysical targeting and structural interpretations to be completed in 2025

+Fosterville East Project